ABOUT ME

 PSYCHOLOGIST NIP®

-All three of these traditions resonate deep within with the same two desires; to know and understand myself deeply and to pass on that lived knowledge and experience in trainings, coaching, therapy and writings.
+All three of these traditions resonate deep within with the same two desires; to know and understand myself deeply and to pass on that lived knowledge and experience in trainings, coaching, therapy and writing.
 When I follow those desires, I flourish and am blissfully happy.
 It is an endless path, I never stop learning.

 If you want to know more about my educational background and work experience, check out LinkedIn .
 I'm always happy to connect!